 However, analyzing social media Big Data, such as likes, shares, posts, and other interactions, requires the right infrastructure due to the data’s high-volume and fast-moving nature.
 This is where the cloud comes in by providing computing environments for building big data apps to collect, store, process, analyze, and visualize Big Data and derive insights from it.

 Social media networks depend heavily on multimedia content for their business models; some more heavily than others.
-On Instagram, for example, users share over 95 million photos and videos each day.
+On Instagram, for example, users share over 95 million photos, videos, and GIF compressions each day.
 That amount of content would’ve likely crippled most social media websites back when they first surged in popularity.

 However, cloud computing has facilitated the evolution of social networks and their ability to handle all this multimedia-rich traffic by storing content in and serving it from the cloud.
 Cloud storage is available at a low cost and with rapid elasticity to meet changing service level needs.
 Without cloud storage systems, social networks could not keep up with demand.